Prince Monolulu: Media appearances

 Monolulu frequently featured in newsreel broadcasts, and as a consequence was probably the best-known black man in Britain of the time.
+For example, in the 1939 newsreel London Carries On, Monolulu is shown encouraging a crowd of Londoners to wear their gas masks, changing his familiar saying from "I gotta horse!" to "I gotta gas mask to protect you!"
+The narrator comments that Monolulu had "evidently adapted himself to the new conditions."

-He appeared in a clip in the 1939 propaganda film by Alexander Korda, The Lion has Wings (1939 film), Korda used him as an example of what Britain was, a nation at play and at ease with herself.
+He appeared in a clip in the 1939 propaganda film by Alexander Korda, The Lion has Wings, Korda used him as an example of what Britain was, a nation at play and at ease with herself.

-He appeared briefly in the 1952 film Derby Day, which is set around The Derby, the 1954 film Aunt Clara with Margaret Rutherford and Sid James, and also in the 1959 film Make Mine a Million.
+He appears briefly as himself throughout the 1930s, 40s and 50s including the films Wings of the Morning (1937), The Hundred Pound Window (1944), the 1952 film Derby Day, which is set around The Derby, Aunt Clara (1954), An Alligator Named Daisy (1955) and Make Mine a Million (1959).

 In 1957 Monolulu appeared on the March 28th and April 4th episodes of Groucho Marx's quiz show You Bet Your Life.

+In popular culture

+In the 1935 Will Hay film Dandy Dick, an extravagantly dressed black racing horse tipster appears.
+He is presumably inspired by Monolulu, to the extent that he is wrongly identified as playing the role by some websites.

 Monolulu's name is referenced by the character Rigsby in the 1974 pilot episode of the UK comedy series Rising Damp, in humorous comparison to the new tenant Philip, who had stated he was the son of a chief.

+Monolulu appears in Alan Moore's 2025 fantasy novel The Great When.

+From 1991 until 2002, a pub in Maple Street, Fitzrovia was named "The Prince Monolulu".